LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/studio.rst

 #.
 How many Central Libraries vs Branch Libraries are in each state within your region?

    #.
 How many bookmobiles?
    #.
-Add a tooltip or make an interactive filter card
+Add a tooltip or make an interactive filter card.

 #.
 How many Young Adult (YA) library programs does each state in your region host and how many individuals attend?